Skip to content

 source = "uv-dynamic-versioning"

-Create a Git tag that follows the versioning pattern (by default, a “v” prefix followed by a semantic version):
+Tag a commit following the default pattern (a v prefix followed by a semantic version):

 [tool.uv-dynamic-versioning]